 Review for Pilot Awards will adhere to the following procedure each cycle.
 All proposals that lack Department Chair and College President (or designee) documented approval for reassigned time will be rejected prior to review.

-1. Each application will be assigned to and reviewed by the appropriate discipline panel-based from the PSC-CUNY Research Awards.
-Each application will be reviewed by two panel members who will employ the same Evaluation Criteria as the PSC-CUNY Research Awards (see above).
+1. Each application will be assigned to and reviewed by the appropriate discipline-based panel from the PSC-CUNY Research Awards.
+Each application will be reviewed by two panel members who will employ the stated Evaluation Criteria (see above).

 2. Panels will select the applications that are meritorious according to the Criteria.
 Any application that is not deemed meritorious, or does not comport with the stated guidelines, will be rejected.
 Deliberations of the panels will not be disclosed to PIs.

-3. Panel Chairs will send all meritorious applications to the Research Foundation.
-The Research Foundation will then prioritize these applications by: A.) number of years since tenure; B.) college; C.) application date.
+3. Panel Chairs will send all meritorious applications to the CUNY Research Foundation for prioritization based on A.) number of years since tenure; B.) college; C.) application date.

-4. CUNY’s Associate Vice Chancellor for Research and PSC-CUNY’s President will then receive this prioritized list of meritorious applications.
-They will jointly select the final award recipients for the cycle.
+4. CUNY’s Associate Vice Chancellor for Research and PSC-CUNY’s President will then receive this prioritized list of meritorious applications and select the award recipients to ensure an equitable award distribution.
 Awards will be granted until funds for the cycle are exhausted.

 University Committee on Research Awards Members